Jim Grenon

 James Terrence Omer Grenon is a Canadian-New Zealand private equity investor and billionaire, who is the founder of Canadian investment company Tom Capital Management and director of the media company New Zealand Media and Entertainment.
-He also owns the alternative media publications The Centrist and NZ News Essentials (NZNE).
+He also formerly owned the alternative media publications Centrist and NZ News Essentials (NZNE).

 Early life and education

 Jim Grenon completed a Bachelor of law at the University of Manitoba in 1980.
 He briefly worked as a lawyer before pursuing a career in corporate and financial equity.

 Business career

 Tom Capital Management and tax litigation

 In 1995, Grenon founded a Calgary-based investment company called Tom Capital Management.
 The company took an interest in oil, gas, financial services, manufacturing and the real estate sectors.
 As of September 2023, Grenon was still listed as an advisor to Tom Capital Management.
 According to Newsroom, Grenon resided in Calgary during the early 2000s.

 Between 2003 and 2006, Grenon set up sophisticated investment fund structure that involved diverting income funds into his personal superannuation trust.
 This retirement fund was registered with the Canadian Imperial Bank of Commerce.
-Between 2004 and 2011, Grenon's superannuation trust had earned Can$58 million from these two 2003 and 2006 income funds.
+Between 2004 and 2011, Grenon's superannuation trust had earned C$58 million from these two 2003 and 2006 income funds.
 Thirty of these two income funds' subscribers were minors, including the children of TOM Capital employees.
 In addition, other adults signed on for other adults, and Grenon's superannuation fund also received funding from third parties.
 This fund enabled Grenon to avoid a Canadian tax on investment returns.

-In 2013, Grenon withdrew Can$55 million (NZ$68.2m) from his retirement fund and transferred it to New Zealand.
+In 2013, Grenon withdrew C$55 million (NZ$68.2m) from his retirement fund and transferred it to New Zealand.
 He subsequently withdrew Can$15 million and transferred it to a high-interest account.
 That same year, the Canada Revenue Agency (CRA) obtained a jeopardy order against Grenon's superannuation trust, allowing it to take immediate action to collect tax debt.
 The CRA argued that the 2003 and 2006 income funds were not properly constituted and that Grenon had deliberately established them with deficiencies.
-The CRA also issued two proposal letters against Grenon's retirement trust for CAD$283 million and against Grenon for CAD$205 million.
+The CRA also issued two proposal letters against Grenon's retirement trust for C$283 million and against Grenon for CAD$205 million.

-The CRA's jeopardy order failed to half the transfer of Can$55 million to New Zealand, which led to a lengthy legal battle between Grenon and Canadian authorities.
-In 2015, the Federal Court of Canada overturned the jeopardy order on the basis that an alleged tax debt of Can$283 million might not be repaid should the agency win its case.
+The CRA's jeopardy order failed to halt the transfer of C$55 million to New Zealand, which led to a lengthy legal battle between Grenon and Canadian authorities.
+In 2015, the Federal Court of Canada overturned the jeopardy order on the basis that an alleged tax debt of C$283 million might not be repaid should the agency win its case.
 The Federal Court also awarded legal costs to both the trust and Grenon, ruling that there was no evidence that Grenon's superannuation trust would be "hollowed out."